wp-plugins/electric-studio-client-login/readme.txt

 i.e. To show content only to user 'joebloggs':
 - [escl_logged_in user="joebloggs"]content[/escl_logged_in]

-And to show content only to groups 'group1' and 'group2':
+And to show content only to groups 'group1' and 'group2' (When using multiple groups, the groups must be separated by a '|'):
 - [escl_logged_in group="group1|group2"]content[/escl_logged_in]

 N.B.
-When using multiple groups, the groups must be separated by a '|'.
+This is a beta version.
+The more feedback we get, the quicker we can make it into a stable version.

 == Installation ==